boatesj/Artorium/README.md

 Artorium is a Django-powered online gallery and e-commerce platform that reimagines the way art lovers collect and experience masterpieces.
 Inspired by the grandeur of historic palatial homes in the United Kingdom, Artorium offers a curated collection of classic paintings, sculptures, fine arts, and digital works, framed in a way that preserves their historical charm.
 Patrons can own a piece of history, bringing the timeless elegance of classical and contemporary masterpieces into their own personal "palace."
 Whether one seeks Renaissance-era paintings, Baroque sculptures, or cutting-edge digital art, Artorium blends tradition with modernity, creating an online space where art is not just admired but truly lived.

-The site serves as a digital marketplace where artists can showcase and sell their artwork, patrons can browse and purchase unique pieces, and administrators can manage transactions, commissions, and site content.
+The site serves as a digital marketplace where artists can showcase and sell their artwork, patrons can browse and purchase unique pieces, and administrators can manage transactions, and site content.

 Built with **Django, Python, HTML, CSS, JavaScript, PostgreSQL, and Stripe integration**, Artorium provides a seamless and secure experience for both buyers and sellers.
 The platform supports **user authentication, artwork management, wishlist functionality, commission requests, and online payments**.